pen-lang/pen/doc/src/advanced-features/ffi.md

 }
 ```

-## Building custom libraries in foreign languages in packages
+## Building custom libraries in foreign languages

-You might want to build your own libraries in foreign languages for your packages to link them with your applications.
-If that's your case, you can set up a `pen-ffi` script in your package.
-The executable script file is run on every package build accepting some command line arguments and returns an absolute path to an `.a` archive file of your custom library built by the script.
-The `pen-ffi` script files may or may not have file extensions.
+You might want to build libraries in foreign languages so that you can use their functions in your packages.
+If that's your case, you can set up `pen-ffi` scripts in your packages.
+The script files run on every build and output absolute paths to `.a` archive files of your libraries in foreign languages built by the scripts.
+The script files may or may not have file extensions.

 The `pen-ffi` scripts should accept the following command line arguments.